 - The synchronized modifier has no consequence on the regulations of overriding.

 The concept of overriding reflects multiple implementations of the same class. here the synchronized modifier has no consequence on the regulations of overriding.
-More priorly it defines the behaviour of the involved class very deeply. these cases make the concept of overriding a very significant one in the python world.
+More priorly, it defines the behavior of the involved class very deeply. these cases make the concept of overriding a very significant one in the python world.

 This is a guide to Overriding in Python.
 Here we discuss the basic concept, Function of Overriding and the Rules of Overriding in Python, respectively.
 You can also go through our other suggested articles to learn more –